dougeby/IntuneDocs/intune-user-help/using-your-ios-device-with-intune.md

 ---

 # Using your iOS device with Intune Company Portal
-This article lists tasks and information specific to the Company Portal app for iOS, and can help you troubleshoot and manage your iOS device.
+This article lists tasks and information specific to the Company Portal for iOS.
+Use it to help you troubleshoot and manage your iOS device.
 Click any link to see more details, steps, and screenshots.

 ## Supported versions

-Intune currently supports iOS 9.0 and later.
+The Company Portal for iOS currently supports iOS 9.0 and later.

 ## Enrolling into Intune and installing the Company Portal